vuejs/v2.vuejs.org/src/v2/cookbook/cookbook-contributions.md

 ---
-title: Cookbook Contributions
+title: Cookbook Contributions (EN)
 type: cookbook
 order: 1000
 ---

 ## What we're looking for

-The Cookbook gives developers examples to work off of that both cover common or interesting use cases, and also progressively explain more complex detail.
-Our goal is to move beyond a simple introductory example, and demonstrate concepts that are more widely applicable, as well as some caveats to the approach.
+<p>Cette page est en cours de traduction.
+Pour nous aider, vous pouvez participer sur <a href="https://github.com/vuejs-fr/vuejs.org" target="_blank">le dépôt GitHub dédié de Vuejs-FR</a>.</p><p>The Cookbook gives developers examples to work off of that both cover common or interesting use cases, and also progressively explain more complex detail.
+Our goal is to move beyond a simple introductory example, and demonstrate concepts that are more widely applicable, as well as some caveats to the approach.</p>

 If you're interested in contributing, please initiate collaboration by filing an issue under the tag **cookbook idea** with your concept so that we can help guide you to a successful pull request.
 After your idea has been approved, please follow the template below as much as possible.
 Some sections are required, and some are optional.
 Following the numerical order is strongly suggested, but not required.